It’s a lot to take in, and you have questions, including:

 Possible Side Effects: insomnia, erectile dysfunction, depression, fatigue, weight gain

 Angiotension Converting Enzyme (ACE) Inhibitors:

 Possible Side Effects: dry, hacking cough, loss of taste, skin rashes

 ACE inhibitors are often the blood pressure drugs of choice; they improve artery function, protect the kidneys, and protect the heart while lowering blood pressure.
 “However, in controlled clinical trials, most showed no significant reduction in total or cardiovascular mortality compared to a diuretic,” points out Dr. Kenney.

 Drug-Free Alternative For Lowering Blood Pressure: Pritikin

-“For 40 years now, the Pritikin Program has offered a safer and more effective alternative to pharmacological therapy because the program eliminates the dietary insults and other lifestyle-related factors that caused hypertension to develop in the first place,” summarizes Dr. Kenney.
+“For more than 40 years, the Pritikin Program has offered a safer and more effective alternative to pharmacological therapy because the program eliminates the dietary insults and other lifestyle-related factors that caused hypertension to develop in the first place,” summarizes Dr. Marquit.